tuffy/python-audio-tools/docs/programming/source/audiotools_player.rst

    Returns ``True`` if the given attributes are compatible with the currently opened output stream.
-   If ``False``, one should call :meth:`set_format` in order to reinitialize the output stream to play the given reader.

 .. method:: AudioOutput.set_format(sample_rate, channels, channel_mask, bits_per_sample)

-   Initializes the output stream for playing audio with the given parameters.
+   Sets the output stream to the given format.

-   By default, the output stream is initialized for playing CD-quality audio (sample rate of 44.1kHz, 2 channels, 16 bits per sample).
+   If the stream hasn't been initialized, this method initializes it to that format.

-   If a format has already been set, the stream will be closed and reopened if necessary to support the new format.
+   If the stream has been initialized to a different format, this method closes and reports the stream to the new format.

+   If the stream has been initialized to the same format, this method does nothing.

 .. method:: AudioOutput.play(framelist)